CSE 401 17wi - MiniJava

 If you use Eclipse, you can create a suitable project

 by following the instructions in the starter code README files.
 Don't create a new generic

-The basic project requirements are small enough to be tractable in a one-quarter course project, but include enough to cover the core ideas of compiling an object-oriented (as well as procedural) language.
-If you are feeling ambitous and have the time, you are invited to add additional parts of Java to the language.
+The basic project requirements are small enough to be tractable in a one-quarter course project, but include enough to cover the core ideas of compiling object-oriented (as well as procedural) languages.
+If you are feeling ambitious and have the time, you are invited to add additional parts of Java to the language.
 Here are a few suggestions.